kmiyachi/CrossSelling-Zero-Knowledge/README.md

 ```

 7. Run ./convertproof.py inside the 'proofs' directory.
 This outputs the proof information as JSON object in the form of userID: [A, A_p, B, B_p, C, C_p, H, K] as well as correct types to be used in Web3.
-8. Javascript in apps.js parses this json and has associated proof variables to user

 ### Issues